Menu

 • Can be used repeatedly during the operation

-• Multiplanar images from various directions can be obtained to deduce size and location of target lesions more accurately, thus minimizing injury to healthy tissues
+• Multiplanar images from various directions can be obtained to deduce size and location of target lesions more accurately, thus minimizing injury to healthy tissue

 • Provides comprehensive anatomic information